busycaesar/MERN_Stack_Template/README.md

-# MERN Stack Template
+# MERN Stack Template (Currently in development!)

 ## Description

 This repository servers as the starting point for MERN Stack project.
 This template repository eliminates the hassle of setting up your project from scratch by providing a pre-configured structure with all the essential libraries and configurations ready to go.

 ## Tech Stack